Section #

 In aviation, Military Operations Areas (MOAs) are spaces for military training, with potential high-speed activities.
 Meanwhile, Military Training Routes (MTRs) are low-level flight paths for military planes.
 In our discussion on MTRs, we’ll also cover the differences between Instrument Flight Rules (IFR) and Visual Flight Rules (VFR).

-Military Operation Area (MOA):
+MOA: Military Operation Area

 Figure 1